 Additional programming includes faculty readings, open mics, and the annual "All Stories Connect" panel discussion.

 This year's panel will cover the topic "The Cross-Pollination Between Page and Stage."
-Panelists include Ian Finley, June Guralnick, and Ellen Shepherd.
+Panelists include Ian Finley, June Guralnick, and Ellen Shepard.

 What are the cross-pollination and crossover possibilities between writing for stage and screen and other writing genres?
 What can dramatic principles teach all writers about characterization, dialog, plotting, and rhythm?
 What can authors teach playwrights about subplots, creating suspenseful "page-turners," and more?
 What sorts of things can a story tell when told on stage or screen, and how are they different from what a story can tell on the page?